chunhsienho/CarND-PID-Control-Project/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

+## PID Concept
+The PID is a very important concept in this project Here is the concept of three parameter

+P(Proportional) => Let the car handle all the turning(right and left) I(Intergral) => Reduce the steady state error between the car and desire tragetory D(Dufferential) => Reduce the possibility of overshoting and oscillating when the car is turning

-## How did I do this project
+## How did I do this project and tune the PID parameter

 This project is to use PID controller to keep the vehicle in the center of the road.
-* What I do is to set a training loss and use a simple gradient decent to train the model The training loss
+* What I do is to set a training loss and use a simple gradient decent to train the model I train the vehicle in a very small distance because the vehicle would learn nothing if it jump into the water or bumbed into a tree
+The training loss = cte * cte / speed
+=> This would let the car be close to the center of the road

 * After using the gradient decent method i get the P, I ,D for {55.64473,0.00847472,875.161}
 * I find the vehicle move in a very slow vehicle and it drive in a zig-zag form.
 ![image](https://github.com/chunhsienho/CarND-PID-Control-Project/blob/master/Big_D.png)